 - In-depth crash analysis (IDS).

 RSA represents a pro-active (preventive) element that should be included in the road design process.
 Furthermore, the RSA procedure is:

 - Carried out by someone with appropriate safety experience and training,

 - Restricted to road safety issues of the road and making it safer for all road users.

-According to the best practice, as well as the previously mentioned EU directive, there are four different stages during which Road Safety Audits are most commonly conducted:
+According to the best practice, and the EU Directive, there are four different stages during which Road Safety Audits are most commonly conducted:

 Stage 1: draft design,